PaviS0102/RestoringNatureEcologies2024Workshop/README.md

 **Details:**

-In this workshop, I will provide a brief introduction to acoustic technology and will present a study that uses such passive acoustic monitoring data to understand the impacts of restoration through the removal of the invasive shrub, _Lantana camara_, on the vocal behaviour of red-vented bulbul in a tropical dry forest in central India.
+In this workshop, I will provide a brief introduction to acoustic technology and will present a study that uses such passive acoustic monitoring data to understand the impacts of restoration through the removal of the invasive shrub, _Lantana camara_, on the vocal behaviour of red-vented bulbuls in a tropical dry forest in central India.

 **Link to the article:**